 In other words, architecture is one of the many factors that determines what is luxurious.
 If you appreciate and understand architecture, you can distinguish the ornate designs and even the intersection of creativity and science.

-As we take inspiration from these grand architectural designs, they influence and help fuel our ideas when it comes to designing our own homes.
+As we take inspiration from these grand architectural designs, they influence and help fuel our ideas when it comes to designing our own luxury homes.

 In Brittany Corporation, we also take pride in the aesthetic value of our properties.
 Brittany specializes in luxury real estate in the Philippines.
 Just like the top structures listed above, our properties are meticulously designed by experts in the field, making sure that there is beauty in every detail.

-Own a home in Brittany and feel transported to these top structures we listed.
+Own a luxury home in Brittany and feel transported to these top structures we listed.
 Find out more about our properties here.